 Substance abuse can also be a concern of at-home treatment.
 Those left to their own devices may prefer taking smaller amounts of ketamine that cause a euphoric effect.
-Surprisingly, ketamine is more addictive at lower doses, so there is a greater risk of becoming addicted.
+Counterintuitively, ketamine can be addictive at lower doses at home with lozenges (different from in-person treatments at Nushama with higher IV doses), so there is a greater risk of dependence.

 Set and Setting

 Set and setting are fundamental to the psychedelic journey.
 Your environment should be conducive to a positive experience.

 Some people may find taking ketamine at home comfortable and familiar.
 However, it’s still important to be cautious.
 At-home ketamine may be more challenging due to distractions like family members, roommates, or electronic devices.
 It can be hard to address wounds and traumas in your same day-to-day environment without a new setting for a fresh perspective.

 Ketamine therapy in person provides a controlled environment where distractions are minimized, allowing for a more focused and potentially transformative experience.
 At Nushama, you’ll be placed in your own private room with warm lighting and a comfortable chair or couch.
 You’ll listen to a carefully curated ambient music playlist to enhance the journey.